OutSystems/docs-support/src/forge/remove-project.md

 To request the removal of a component that you own, do the following:

-1. Log in the Forge as the owner of the component.
+1. Login to the Forge as the owner of the component.

 1. Access the component that you want to remove.